 Why it works for small business

 Three things make Loudmink practical for a business owner who is not a marketer.
 First, source intelligence: Loudmink shows you where AI search engines pull their answers from, so you understand why competitors show up and you do not.
 Second, the content agents do the writing, not you.
 You approve or edit, but you are not starting from a blank page.
-Third, post-publication verification rechecks AI search engines after your content goes live to confirm it is working.
+Third, continuous post-publication monitoring keeps tracking AI engines after your content goes live so you can see how your visibility changes.

 Limitations